juxhouse/bela-resources/Concepts.md

 ## Sources

-A Source indicates where each [built](#built-vs-modeled) ECD exists in your architecture: a code repository, a config file, an APM tool, etc.
+A Source indicates where each [built](#built-vs-modeled) ECD exists in your architecture: a code repository, a config file, an APM tool, etc. An env var such as `"$GITHUB_REPOSITORY"` is typically used.

 Examples sources:
  - "my-repo"